jhbruhn/RolfOS/README.md

 Writing Programs
 ----------------
 To write a Program for RolfOS, simple create a .asm file named after your programs name in source/programs.
 It will automagically get compiled by make when you run make.
-You neede to include the rolfos.inc file to get access to the system functions.
+You need to include the rolfos.inc file to get access to the system functions.

 Docs
 ----